PaulArthurM/cbf_aml_pipeline/README.md

 # Analysis of Whole-Exome Sequencing data

-A pipeline for the bioinformatics analysis of WES data.
+A Snakemake pipeline for the bioinformatics analysis of WES data with normal/tumor pair.

-The objective of this pipeline is to detect SNVs, regardless of their impact on the disease.
+Implement GATK4 Best Practices for SNVs + Indels detection.

+Others variant callers are being added :

+- Strelka2

+- Freebayes

+- SomaticSniper